The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re approved for a mortgage for a home in a flood zone, your lender will likely require you to purchase flood insurance.
+You might have wondered, then, “How much flood insurance do I need?”
+But don’t stop there.
 As the borrower, it’s important to know why your lender is requiring you to have a flood insurance policy, how much it will cost and what it will cover.

 Why do mortgage lenders require flood insurance?

-Lenders typically require you to obtain flood insurance if a property you want to buy or refinance is located within a flood zone designated by the Federal Emergency Management Agency (FEMA).
+Lenders require flood insurance if a property you want to buy or refinance is located within a flood zone designated by the Federal Emergency Management Agency (FEMA).